Skip to content

 Comment

-This exercise marks the transition to technical activation of striking mechanics.
+This exercise marks the transition to technical activation of punching mechanics.